Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the full burden.
-It discloses what the tool outputs (quant ladder with file size, max context, tok/s, recommended pick), but does not describe any side effects, data sources, or limitations.
-The behavioral traits are reasonably clear for a recommendation tool.
+With no annotations, the description bears full burden.
+It discloses the output (full ladder with file size, max context, tok/s, recommended pick).
+However, it does not mention any side effects, authentication, or rate limits, which are less critical for a recommendation tool.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.